architect-examples/arc-workshop/src/shared/md/02-intro-to-web/01-shared-layouts.md

 var layout = require('@architect/shared/layout')

 function index(req, res) {
+  var render = layout.bind({}, req)
   res({
-    html: layout(req, 'hi from the index')
+    html: render('hi from the index')
   })
 }

 exports.handler = arc.html.get(index)
 ```

-Nice work!
+The refactored code above creates a new function called `render` from the `layout` function with the current request `req`  bound as the first parameter.
+We then call `render` with the content to display.

 ### Summary

-You created a shared layout and modified to accept a request and respond dynamically.
+You created a shared layout and then hacked it to accept a request and respond dynamically.
 You learned about:

 - `src/shared` for sharing code across all the functions defined by `.arc`
 - `req._url` is a hidden helper for fixing relative urls in your app